Youth Offending - Frequently Asked Questions

 I Speak to a Lawyer Will They Inform My Parents?

-sexual offence.
+It is very difficult to come to terms with being accused of a sexual offence.
 Please be assured there are many services out there to provide advice and support to youths facing allegations.
 Our lawyers have undergone additional training when representing youths and we will be happy to speak with a person of any age regarding an alleged offence and signpost them to any external services that may help.
 Our advice is highly confidential, this means we cannot inform anyone of our private discussions without your consent, even your parents.

 Will I go to Prison?